Letting Christ Transform You From The Inside Out

 Special Note of Interest: Author Madeline L'Engle refers to these creatures in her writings.
 She has a unique way of presenting them that you might find enjoyable.
 Her books, "A Wrinkle in Time" and "A Wind in the Door" are great books for young adults as well as older ones.

 The detailed description of the tabernacle is fascinating!
-However, we will only focus on the latter part of the construction: the Holy of Holies Room.
-This room is an imitation of the throne of God, where God's presence lives.
-The cherubim reside here as well.
-The following references from the Bible describe them in detail:
+However, we will only focus on the latter part of the construction: the Holy of Holies Room, where two of the cherubim will reside.
+This room is an imitation of the throne room in the Temple of God, where God's presence lives.

 Exodus 25:19-22 – Make one cherub on one end and the second cherub on the other; make the cherubim of one piece with the cover, at the two ends.
 The cherubim are to have their wings spread upward, overshadowing the cover with them.
 The cherubim are to face each other, looking toward the cover.
 Place the cover on top of the ark and put in the ark the Testimony, which I will give you.
 There, above the cover between the two cherubim that are over the ark of the Testimony, I will meet with you and give you all my commands for the Israelites.